kendricktan/kndrck.co/content/about.md

 title = "About"
 +++

-Currently hacking on DeFi.
+Currently hacking on Ethereum.

-Feel free to email me at `me at kndrck.co`.
+Feel free to email me at `kendricktrh at gmail.com`.